Armenian armed forces subjected to fire positions of Azerbaijan Army

 Trend:

-On August 21 starting from 23:40 to 00:40 on August 22, illegal Armenian armed detachments in the territory of Azerbaijan, where Russian peacekeepers are temporally deployed, using small arms periodically subjected to fire the Azerbaijan Army Units positions stationed in the direction of the Mughanli settlement of the Aghdam region, in the Sighnakh settlement of the Khojaly region, and the Taghavard settlement of the Khojavend region, Trend reports citing Azerbaijani Defense Ministry.
+On August 22 from 20:47 to 22:50, the Armenian armed forces units from the positions in the Yukhari Shorzha of the Basarkechar region using assault rifles, and machine guns periodically subjected to fire the Azerbaijan Army positions in the direction of Zeylik and Yellija settlements of the Kalbajar region, Trend reports citing Azerbaijani Defense Ministry.

 The opposing side was suppressed by retaliation fire.